 Will lacto-fermented pickles or sauerkraut give you botulism?
 No.

 Fermenting foods creates an environment that botulism doesn’t like.
-In the article, “Debunking the Botulism Fear“, Christopher Weeks explains:
+In the article, “Debunking the Botulism Fear“, Tim Hall explains:

 Fermenting foods creates an environment that is antagonistic to botulism.
 It’s what scientists call “competitive exclusion.”
 Beneficial bacteria begin to acidify the food, a condition C. botulinum doesn’t like.
 Adding salt to a ferment also reduces C. botulinum’s ability to grow, and encourages beneficial bacteria to take over.
 There are also other “competitive factors” that beneficial bacteria and fungi create in smaller quantities to exclude pathogenic varieties.